-Feds Ask Supreme Court To Allow Enforcement Of Trump's Travel Ban While Court Considers Appeal
+Trump Admin Asks Supreme Court To Allow Enforcement Of Travel Ban While Court Considers Appeal

+The Trump administration has turned to the Supreme Court in the ongoing legal dispute over President Trump's refugee and travel executive order.

-The Justice Department on Thursday night asked the Supreme Court to hear its appeal of the recent appeals court decision blocking President Trump's travel ban.
+On Thursday night, the Justice Department asked the Supreme Court to hear the government’s appeal of the recent federal appellate decision to uphold a lower court's order that halted enforcement of the travel ban.

+Additionally, and potentially having a more immediate effect, the department asked for the Supreme Court to allow the federal government to begin enforcing the second version of the travel and refugee executive order that Trump signed in March with two other filings to the justices.

+Attorney General Jeff Sessions had said the request for the justices to hear — and ultimately reverse — the decision of the US Court of Appeals for the Fourth Circuit would be forthcoming.

-Additionally, the department asked the justices to issue a stay of the injunction entered in that case — International Refugee Assistance Project v.
-Trump — until the justices resolve the case out of the US Court of Appeals for the Fourth Circuit.
+Additionally, the department asked the justices to issue a stay of the injunction entered in that case — International Refugee Assistance Project (IRAP) v.
+Trump — until the justices resolve the case.
+In that case, the Fourth Circuit upheld a district court injunction against the specific portion of the executive order banning travel for a limited time from six Muslim-majority countries.

-The department filed a second stay request, asking the justices to put the injunction on hold that was entered in the case out of Hawaii — Hawaii v.
+The department also filed a second stay request, asking the justices to put the injunction on hold that was entered in a challenge to the executive order out of Hawaii — Hawaii v.
 Trump — that is now on appeal before a different appeals court, the Ninth Circuit, until that case is ultimately resolved.
+The injunction entered in that case is more broad, covering the entire refugee and travel ban sections of the order.

 If both of those stays are granted, as requested, the Trump administration would be allowed to enforce Trump's travel and refugee executive order while the questions raised in the challenges to the executive order are being heard by the justices.